SPIRAL-MED/DiagnosisArena/README.md

 ## Disclaimer and Terms of Use

+The Hugging Face dataset contains 915 entries due to temporal and copyright considerations.
+First, we excluded 2025 data as it is incomplete and may introduce outliers.
+Second, certain journals and papers are subject to copyright restrictions and were withheld from public release for compliance reasons.
+This resulted in the final dataset of 915 entries.

 This dataset is adapted from publicly available literature, including publications from Cell, JAMA, and similar sources.
-All case data has been de-identified.

-**This dataset is provided for research and model evaluation purposes only.
+All case data has been de-identified. **This dataset is provided for research and model evaluation purposes only.
 It must not be used for clinical decision-making or medical diagnosis.**